-As well as specialist knowledge in areas such as animal physiology, biology, reproduction and behaviour, many animal science and management degrees equip you with a range of practical skills around animal handling, husbandry and training.
-You will also develop scientific research skills, such as behavioural measurement.
+Many animal science and management degrees also equip you with a range of practical skills around animal handling, husbandry and training, as well as scientific research skills such as behavioural measurement.

-Employers from other sectors also value skills from the degree, such as the ability to explain complex ideas, report writing, independent working, and collaborating with others.
+Employers from other sectors also value skills from the degree, such as:

-Animal based employment is often competitive, so postgraduate qualifications can provide candidates with an edge.
-Areas of study include nutrition, conservation, zoo management, welfare and behaviour.
+Animal-based employment is often competitive, so postgraduate qualifications may provide you with an edge.
+Areas of study at this level include:

 What do animal science and management graduates do?

 19% of animal science and management graduates have found employment within animal care and control services, while 7% are working as veterinary nurses.
 Science, engineering and production technicians, teaching professionals and natural and social science professionals are also among the top ten most common jobs.

 |Type of work||Percentage|

 |Childcare, health and education||26.2|